ECCC-MSC/gods-dev-vm/README.md

 # MSC Geospatial Development Environment
-This repository is used to managed to Vagrantfile used to create a quick development environment for students and MSC Geospatial and Open Data Systems (GODS) team members.
+This repository is used to manage the Vagrantfile used to create a quick development environment for students and MSC Geospatial and Open Data Systems (GODS) team members.
 We use [Vagrant](https://www.vagrantup.com/intro/index.html) and [VirtualBox](https://www.virtualbox.org/) to create a virtual